kasperbauer/vscode-upsource/README.md

 # vscode-upsource README

-Shows a list of your reviews within a given upsource project and opens them in your webbrowser.
+Provides basic interaction with your upsource reviews.

 ## Features

-- Setup
+`Upsource: Setup`
 Generates an upsource.json file for use with this extension.

-- Open Reviews
+Please setup first before using further commands.

+`Upsource: Show All Reviews`
+Shows a list of all reviews in your project

+`Upsource: Show Open Reviews`
 Shows a list of all open reviews in your project, filtered by common queries.

-- All Reviews
-Shows a list of all reviews in your project

-- Create Review
+`Upsource: Create Review`
 Create a review based on a branch or your last commit.

-- Close Review
+`Upsource: Close Review`
 Close all reviews that are ready to close.

 ## Settings